TABurrows/taburrows.github.io/_docs/google-cloud/networks-VPC.md

 - VPC Networks are Global Resources
 - Subnets are Regional Resources

+You should host Compute Engine resources that require network communication on the same VPC network.
+If the resources aren't related and don't require network communication among themselves, consider hosting them on different VPC networks.
+For most applications implemented in Google Cloud, Google also recommends creating separate subnets within a network for each tier of an application ( eg. separate subnet for Web Front End, separate subnet for Services Layer, separate subnet for Database Back End )

+* this approach works because subnetting is a convenient way to implement inter-network firewall restrictions *

 There are two types of VPC Network Subnet creation modes [ 'SUBNET_MODE: AUTO' | 'SUBNET_MODE: CUSTOM' ]: Auto-mode & Custom-mode ( Default: Auto-mode and this is created in the 'default' VPC Network )

 VM Instances within a VPC Network can communicate between themselves with the Private Internal IP Address ranges (as long as Firewall Rules allow)